armory3d/armorpaint_docs/README.md

 ## Import Meshes

-Drag and drop unwrapped `.obj`, `.fbx` or `.gltf` file into the viewport.
-This will replace the currently painted mesh.
+Drag and drop unwrapped `.obj` file into the viewport.
+This will replace the currently painted mesh. `.fbx` and `.gltf` files are also supported, but the importer is not 100% reliable yet and may fail.
 Importing `.blend` format is in progress but not yet supported.
 Use Blender to do the conversion in the meantime.

 ## Import Materials